Design Partners

 - You already review model edits before release and need stronger evidence around those decisions.

-- Private or on-prem constraints will materially affect how the broader review workflow should be built.
+- Private or on-prem constraints materially affect how the review workflow must be deployed.

-- You are comfortable shaping the commercial path before pricing and packaging are finalized.
+- You are comfortable shaping the pilot before final packaging is locked down.

 Confirm fit

-We start with your current review process, deployment constraints, and whether a design-partner conversation is the right path.
+We start with your current review process, named approval owner, deployment constraints, and whether a design-partner conversation is the right path.

 Current state